 PESTLE is an abbreviation for Political, Economic, Social, Technological, Legal, and Environmental factors.
 The PESTLE analysis is applied in this report and assists to determine a set of conditions resulting from these factors which increase the susceptibility of a particular community or area to a hazard.
-The application of the PESTLE analysis assists by understanding
+The application of the PESTLE analysis assists by understanding these external environments so that the CAM can maximize opportunities and minimize risks.
+See PESTLE figure below:

-Political factors refer to the government's service delivery, policies, funding, elections and political trends, corruption, internal political issues and bureaucracy.

-Economic factors include economic growth, exchange rates, the inflation rate, economic structures, economic policies, taxation.

-Social factors include the population growth rate, lifestyle trends, literacy levels, age distribution and emphasis on safety.

-Technological factors include technological aspects such as emerging technologies.
+(P Political factors refer to the government's service delivery, policies, funding, elec- tions and political trends, corruption, internal political issues and bureaucracy.
+(E Economic factors include economic growth, exchange rates, the inflation rate, eco- nomic structures, economic policies, taxation.
+(S Social factors include the population growth rate, lifestyle trends, literacy levels, age distribution and emphasis on safety.
+TL Technological factors include technological aspects such as emerging technologies.
 It also takes the available infrastructure into consideration.

-Environmental factors include ecological and environmental aspects such as weather, climate, and climate change, which may exacerbate other hazards.
+(E Environmental factors include ecological and environmental aspects such as weather, climate, and climate change, which may exacerbate other hazards.
 It also refers to other aspects such as the reduction of the carbon footprint and ecological regulations.